Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 #### Filtering

-To create a filtering logic we need to implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
-The `<T>` type here is the state type that will be returned from the database, in our case it’s `TestState`.
+To create a filtering logic implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
+The `<T>` type here is the state type that will be returned from the database, in this case it’s `TestState`.
 This interface has only one function:

 `@NotNull Boolean filter(@NotNull StateAndRef<T> data, @NotNull Map<String, Object> parameters);`

 This will define whether or not to keep the given element (`row`) from the result set.
 Elements returning true will be kept and the rest will be discarded.

-In our example we want to keep the elements that have “Alice” in their participant list.
+In this example, keep the elements that have “Alice” in their participant list.
 This filter would look like this:

 ```kotlin
 class DummyCustomQueryFilter : VaultNamedQueryStateAndRefFilter<TestState> {